freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 **What do these different labels mean, that are tagged on issues?**

 Our community moderators [triage](https://en.wikipedia.org/wiki/Software_bug#Bug_management) issues and pull requests based on their priority, severity and other factors.
 You can [find a complete glossary of their meanings here](https://github.com/freecodecamp/freecodecamp/labels).

 You should go through **`Help Wanted`** or **`first timers welcome`** issues for quick lookup of what is available for you to work on.
+These are up for grabs and you do not need a go ahead before working on these.

+If these issues lack clarity on what needs to be done, feel free ask questions in the comments.

 **I found a typo, should I report an issue before I can make a pull request?**